 Snag the apps on this list, and you’ll have everything you need to conquer the business world.
 Well, almost everything, you may also want to check out the best iPad Pro keyboard cases.

 When it comes to word processing, spreadsheets, and presentations, Microsoft’s offerings are still streets ahead of the competition.
 Write up reports, manage your data, and dazzle your business peers in style with the complete Office package.
 The bad news for iPad Pro owners is that you’ll need an Office 365 subscription to get full editing access to Microsoft Word, Excel, and PowerPoint.
 The good news is that these are excellent apps with split view support and bucket loads of features.
 The best deal is probably $100 for 12 months, because it allows you to install the software on five different devices, while granting you 1TB of OneDrive storage and 60 minutes of free Skype calls.

 If you have to read, edit, and possibly annotate PDFs, then this is the only app you need.
 It’s really easy to use and allows you to highlight text, fill in forms, create notes, and sign documents.
+You can even replace images and hide sensitive data.
 It also supports a bunch of different file formats, features integration with the major cloud services, and provides a handy review mode that lets you track changes in a similar fashion to Word.
-It usually costs $10, but at the time of writing, it’s entirely free.

-Evernote doesn’t need an introduction, but it does need credit for adding support for the Apple Pencil, which is exclusive to the iPad Pro.
-Using the app, you’ll be able to write quick handwritten notes to yourself, or make a quick sketch.
+Evernote doesn’t need an introduction, but it does need credit for adding support for the Apple Pencil.
+Using the app, you can annotate documents and images, write quick handwritten notes to yourself, or make quick sketches.
 However, Evernote’s split-screen support is the software’s real hallmark.
 This makes it incredibly easy to work on a project while using another app — like Slack, for example.
 It’s also a quick way to copy and paste something from another app to Evernote.